NCEAS/vegbank2/helm/docs/db-recovery.md

 - `init.method:` set to `recovery`
 - `backup.enabled:` set to `true` to ensure continuity of `ScheduledBackups` after recovery
 - `init.recoverFromBackup:` set to the name of the `backups.postgresql.cnpg.io` object to recover from
+- `persistence.size` and `persistence.storageClass` must match the values used by the original PVC that was backed up

 > [!TIP]
 > ...and to see specific backup volumeSnapshots: